giacomosirri/nats-on-scaleway-poc/README.md

 Operatively speaking, a subscriber is a **queue group member**, and as such it continuously waits for a message to come.
 As soon as it receives a message, the subscriber **writes that piece of telemetry data to the bucket**, mapping the value to a string key that contains information about the sensor and the vehicle the message was produced by.
 That is basically all that subscribers do, nothing more than that.

 #### Aggregator implementation
-The aggregator workload **reads data from the bucket every *x* seconds**, and for each vehicle it **creates a record** that contains one value for each sensor, then it persists it to the PostgreSQL database.
+The aggregator workload **reads data from the bucket every *n* seconds**, and for each vehicle it **creates a record** that contains one value for each sensor, then it persists it to the PostgreSQL database.
 If a sensor doesn't send data, then the aggregator simply puts NULL in place of the value.

 Now it is interesting to think about **how the Key/Value Store saves data**.
 Let's consider this scenario: one of the vehicle's sensors produces messages every 2 seconds, while the aggregator is configured to read from the bucket once every minute.
 What could happen is that the aggregator finds `60/2 = 30` messages for that sensor, in case the entries get deleted from the bucket as soon as they are read, or maybe it finds all the entries ever stored.